-OFF-WHITE x Nike’s reconstruction of 10 sneaker icons was a collaboration received with unprecedented hype.
-Unfortunately, in consumer terms, that translated to a whole lotta “L”s and surging resell prices across the board.
+OFF-WHITE x Nike's reconstruction of 10 sneaker icons has been a collaboration received with unprecedented hype.
+Unfortunately, in consumer terms, that has so far translated to a whole lotta "L"s and surging resell prices across the board.

-Starting out with the release of Abloh’s modified Air Jordan 1 in September 2017, the OFF-WHITE x Nikecollaboration that went by the name “The Ten” also included renditions of the Blazer, Air Max 90, Air Presto, Air VaporMax, Converse Chuck Taylor, Air Force 1, React Hyperdunk, Air Max 97, and Zoom Vaporfly.
-For a more comprehensive look into the collaboration’s influences and impact, check out our complete beginners guide to every OFF-WHITE x Nike release.
+Starting out with the release of Abloh's modified Air Jordan 1 in September 2017, the OFF-WHITE x Nike collaboration that went by the name "The Ten" also included renditions of the Blazer, Air Presto, Air VaporMax, Converse Chuck Taylor, Air Force 1, React Hyperdunk, and, more recently, new Air Max 90s.
+And with more colorways of previously released silhouettes scheduled before the end of 2018, that list will be added to further still, with new Blazers on the horizon.

-Featuring trademark OFF-WHITE design elements such as zip-ties and Helvetica text in air quotes on the heel and shoelaces, the sneakers proved particularly hard to cop at retail price when they initially dropped.
+Featuring trademark OFF-WHITE design elements such as zip-ties and Helvetica text in air quotes on the heel and shoelaces, the sneakers prove particularly hard to cop at retail price when they first drop.

-But if you fell in love with Abloh’s reconstructed Nike silhouettes and didn’t manage to get your hands on a pair, all is not lost.
-Granted, those still in circulation come with a considerably marked up price point, but if you have the money to splash, sneaker resellers such as Stadium Goods, StockX, and GOAT all have box-fresh models in a number of sizes.
+But if you fell in love with a particular model of Abloh's reconstructed Nike silhouettes and didn't manage to get your hands on a pair, all is not lost.
+Granted, those still in circulation come with a considerably marked up price point, but sneaker resellers such as Stadium Goods, StockX, and GOAT all have box-fresh models in a number of sizes.